 A: Three Stewards is proposing various site improvements, including:

-• Construction of two (2) Nordic-style guest cabins.
+• Adding two (2) Nordic-style guest cabins.

 • Significant additional landscaping as an homage to the Inn’s reputation as a rural, nature-centric retreat, and to further beautify and screen the site.